 Pneumonia is an infection of the lungs that causes flu-like symptoms, chest pain, and trouble breathing.
-Its many causes include bacteria, viruses, and mold — often Aspergillus.
+Its many causes include bacteria, viruses, and, in rare cases, mold.

 Research from 2021 highlights specific people who may have a greater chance of developing mold-induced pneumonia: